Microbiome-Revolution/SampleProtocols/README.md

 4. At the last sampling point, dig up a single wheat plant and place it into the provided plastic bag.
 N.B.
 Important: We are mostly interested in the roots and the soil that sticks to the roots, so you can cut off the top of the plant to make it fit.
 Don't try to remove soils from around the roots!

-References
+#### References
 Lin CS, Poushinsky G, Mauer M. 1979.
 An examination of five sampling methods under random and clustered disease distributions using simulation.
 Can J Plant Sci 59: 121-130 https://doi.org/10.4141/cjps79-017

 Processing field samples:
-1. For all soil samples, they will be split into three sample bags.
+- For all soil samples, they will be split into three sample bags.
-a.
-Using a spoon take roughly 50g of soil from the field sample and place into a smaller ziplock bag for the -80°C freezer.
+   - Using a spoon take roughly 50g of soil from the field sample and place into a smaller ziplock bag for the -80°C freezer.
-b.
-Using the same spoon place roughly 50-70g of soil into a larger ziplock bag to be air dried.
+   - Using the same spoon place roughly 50-70g of soil into a larger ziplock bag to be air dried.
 Roll the sides of this bag down and then place it where it will be out of the way to air dry for roughly a week (less if it was already quite dry).
-c.
-The soil left in the field sample bag can be sealed and rolled up to be placed in the fridge.
+   - The soil left in the field sample bag can be sealed and rolled up to be placed in the fridge.
-5. Clean the spoon and area with 70% ethanol before moving on to the next sample and repeating.
+- Clean the spoon and area with 70% ethanol before moving on to the next sample and repeating.
-6. With the wheat root samples, you will need to extract some of the roots using your (gloved) hands.
+- With the wheat root samples, you will need to extract some of the roots using your (gloved) hands.
-7. Gently pull the roots out of the sample and shake them to remove any excess soil (we only want to retain the rhizosphere soil).
+- Gently pull the roots out of the sample and shake them to remove any excess soil (we only want to retain the rhizosphere soil).
-8. Place the roots into a small ziplock for the -80°C freezer.
+- Place the roots into a small ziplock for the -80°C freezer.
 The remaining sample can be sealed and rolled up to be placed at 4°C in the fridge.

 ---

 ## DNA extraction protocol following manufacturers manual

-Zymo research DNA™ Fecal/Soil Microbe 96 Kit (Catalogue number D6011) DNA from fecal, soil, and microbial samples.
+- Zymo research DNA™ Fecal/Soil Microbe 96 Kit (Catalogue number D6011)
+- DNA from fecal, soil, and microbial samples.
-For optimal performance, add beta-mercaptoethanol (user supplied) to the Genomic Lysis Buffer to a final dilution of 0.5% (v/v) i.e., 750μl per 150 ml.- This was not added
+- For optimal performance, add beta-mercaptoethanol (user supplied) to the Genomic Lysis Buffer to a final dilution of 0.5% (v/v) i.e., 750μl per 150 ml.- This was not added

 1. Add ≤135 mg of soil to the tubes of a ZR BashingBead™ Lysis Rack (0.1 & 0.5 mm).
 Add 400 μl BashingBead™ Buffer to each tube and cap tightly.
 2. Secure in a bead beater fitted with the appropriate holder assembly for your bead beating module and process using optimized beat beating conditions (speed and time) for your device (see Appendix).